Meet the Akita dog tour - Part 5:

 Hachimantai Mountain Hotel & Spa is reachable from Morioka Station by public bus.
-The bus is served almost every one hour between Morioka Station (East Exit No3) and the hotel, is about 1 hour and 30minutes.
-From Morioka Station, a free shuttle bus is also available for their hotel guests, served once in a day.
+The bus runs every hour or so between Morioka Station (East Exit No3) and the hotel, about 1 hour and 30 minutes.
+From Morioka Station, a free shuttle bus is also available for their hotel guests, served once a day.

 Natural Hot springs